Pink Jasmine (Jasminum polyanthum) Indoor Care; Watering, Light, Propagation, Problems

 Where to Buy

-If you are looking to add these plants to your collection, Pink Jasmine plants are available online on Etsy (Link to Etsy).
+If you are looking to add these plants to your collection, you may acquire Pink Jasmine from Etsy (Link to Etsy).

-To care for Jasminum polyanthum, provide bright light with 4-6 hours of direct sunlight, average warmth of 18-240C, moderate humidity of 50-55% and consistently moist, rich, well-drained potting soil coupled with fortnightly feeding during the growing season.
+To care for Jasminum polyanthum indoors, provide bright light with 4-6 hours of direct sunlight, warmth of 18-240C, humidity of 50-55% and consistently moist, rich, well-drained soil coupled with fortnightly feeding during the growing season.

 Pink Jasmine has no need for frequent repotting as it blooms best when pot-bound.
 Regular pruning is necessary to keep it neat and also encourage a bushy growth.
 Keep reading for more on these growing conditions and how to provide them.